chrswndrs/me/blackbook/bash/README.md

   hello.txt{_,}` - put "at the beginning into the beginning of the file hello.txt
 - `$OSTYPE` stores the name of the Operating System.
+- `compgen -k` - find out what keywords are available for your shell.
+- `compgen -c` - find out what commands are available for your shell.
+- `compgen -b` - find out what built-ins are available for your shell.

 ## Parameter Expansion